Drive sales on autopilot with ecommerce-focused features

 Emojis can be used in place of words not just to save space but also to make subject lines more visually interesting.

-In this subject line example, recipients will immediately recognize the emojis as lipsticks so it isn’t necessary to spell out the items on offer:
+In this subject line example, recipients will immediately recognize the emojis as lipsticks, so it isn’t necessary to spell out the items on offer:

 Before you activate an email campaign, it’s always a good idea to run your subject line through a subject line tester and determine where you can make improvements for maximum impact.
-You should also split-test several versions to see which elicit the best responses.
+You should also split-test several versions to see which elicits the best responses.

 How to add emojis to email subject lines